roboticslab-uc3m/openrave-yarp-plugins/libraries/YarpPlugins/YarpOpenraveRobotManager/README.md

 yarp server
 ```

+## Note on Invocation
+These examples use the `yarpdev` executable to load `YarpOpenraveRobotManager` directly.
+However, you can find more interesting examples loading `YarpOpenraveRobotManager` via `OpenraveYarpPluginLoader` at [../../OpenravePlugins/OpenraveYarpPluginLoader#robotmanager](../../OpenravePlugins/OpenraveYarpPluginLoader#yarpopenraverobotmanager).

 ## Example 1
 Open `YarpOpenraveRobotManager` device with `mapping_room.env.xml` environment with `ODE`, view, apply to robot index `0` call it `/robot`:
 ```bash